XorTroll/uLaunch/README.md

   - Custom basic homebrew menu

-  - Option to add homebrew accessors to main menu (no more need of **forwarders**!)
+  - Option to add custom NRO accessors to main menu (homebrew or custom items easily accessible, no more need of **forwarders**!)

-- Unique, cool extras
+- Miscellaneous extras

-  - Web browsing (via web-applet) directly from HOME menu!
+  - Web browsing (via web-applet) directly from the main menu!

-  - **Screenshot capturing** from PC itself via *QForegroundViewer*!
+  - **Foreground capturing** from PC itself (*Windows*-only) via USB-C cable and *QForegroundViewer*!

 - UI

-  - Themeable (not the same way official qlaunch themes work)
+  - **Themes** (different to official HOME menu themes/NXThemes)

-    - Custom icons, background...
+    - Custom icons, menu gfx, background...

     - Custom **background music** and **sound effects**!

+  - **Folders** in order to keep your main menu organized!

   - Option to show the suspended title in the **background** (like 3DS's HOME menu did!)

 - Users

-  - PC-like login on startup (select user and use it for everything)
+  - PC-like login on startup (select user and use it for everything, log off, register/change/remove password...)

-  - **Password** support! (up to 15 characters)
+  - **User password** support! (up to 15 characters)

-> TODO: add more later...?
+> Note: some classic HOME menu functionality (eShop, friends...) isn't implemented here.
+This reimplementation is mainly homebrew-orienteed, so it will lack some classic functionality.

 ## Disclaimer